dowhileforeach/authtion/README.md

 Java 9, Spring Boot 2, OAuth 2, RESTful, MySQL<br>

 ## API versioning
-In this project, the version of the API = "v1",<br>
-the controller class is called "AppControllerV1", e.g. "AppControllerV2", "AppControllerV3" etc.<br>
+In this project, the version of the API = "v1", the controller class is called "AppControllerV1".<br>
-When developing a new API should create a new controller class.<br><br>
+When developing a new API should create a new controller class, e.g. "AppControllerV2", "AppControllerV3" etc.<br><br>
 Unfortunately for resource authentication "/oauth/token" spring-security-oauth2 does not provide for versioning.<br>
 Therefore, for all API versions is one version "/oauth/token".